Spain invokes state of emergency for Madrid lockdown

-MADRID (Reuters) - Spain’s Socialist-led government invoked a state of emergency on Friday to impose a partial lockdown for several million people in Madrid, one of Europe’s worst COVID-19 hotspots, after a court had struck down the measures.
+MADRID (Reuters) - Spain’s Socialist-led government invoked a state of emergency on Friday to reimpose a partial lockdown for several million people in and around Madrid, one of Europe’s worst COVID-19 hotspots, after a court had struck down the measures.

-The move escalates a standoff between Prime Minister Pedro Sanchez’s government and the conservative-led Madrid regional chief who believes the curbs are illegal, excessive and disastrous for the local economy.
+The move, with immediate effect, escalated a standoff between Prime Minister Pedro Sanchez’s government and the conservative-led Madrid regional chief who calls the curbs illegal, excessive and disastrous for the economy.

+“Patience has its limit,” Health Minister Salvador Illa told a news conference, chastising the regional authority for inaction.
+“It is important that the level of infection in Madrid does not extend to the rest of Spain.”

-Many of the 3.8 million people affected in the capital city and nine satellite towns were bemused and cars continued to pour out for a holiday weekend.
+The government said an extra 7,000 policemen would be deployed for enforcement.
+But many of the 3.8 million people affected in the capital city and eight satellite towns were bemused and cars continued to pour out for a holiday weekend.

 “I feel bad because I don’t know how to act, what to do, if I’m doing things right or wrong, and I feel totally misruled by our politicians who are just not up to the job,” said 64-year-old retiree Jesus Doria.